 With these acquisitions I started pursuing more woodworking projects again even before we retired and moved.
 I made a few trophies for the basset hound clubs we belong to and a few other things but nothing substancial except for the mantle project that we had to leave behind.
 I did take a class in woodworking through a Woodcraft and built a Shaker side table shown on the Furniture page.

 When I was setting up my shop I decided that my new venture needed a name.
-Since I was a kid my dad always named his hobby ventures WB because they were his last two initials as well as those of my brother and I as well as my dad's father and grandfather.
-When I was very young my dad smoked a pipe and made custom pipes.
+Since I was a kid my dad always named his hobby ventures WB because they were his last two initials as well as those of my brother and I plus my dad's father and grandfather.
+When I was very young my dad smoked a pipe and made custom pipes from wood, metal and plastic.
 He had the WP Custom Pipes company.
 At one time we even had a HO railroad layout featuring the WB railroad company.
 I can still remember the little engine with WB on the side going down the track.
 Somehow, by sheer coincidence, when Pam and I were thinking of a kennel name for our basset hounds we came up with Woebgon Bassets which went along with the WB theme from my childhood.
 So, in keeping with that tradition WB Fine Woodworking was born.

 Where things go from here is totally unknown.
 As I've mentioned elsewhere getting my workshop organized is my current priority.
 I'm tired of the mess and searching for tools that should be readily available.
 I'm also adding some finishing touches to the shop/garage that I never had time to do before and my health has improved.
 Now that I no longer have a low limit on my Internet data from my Internet provider, a common curse for those of us who live in rural areas, I've been able to view numerous videos and photos from woodworkers including their workshops on YouTube and the Fine Woodworking magazine website.
 I've also recently discovered Instagram and the vast woodworking community that posts there.
 Those combined with Facebook and the woodworking forums that I've been visiting for many years plus numerous woodworking magazines and books have now all given me the ideas and inspiration to get going on the shop clean up/renovation and start building things.
 Thank you all for your inspiration and ideas.

 Since you have found this website you may already be familiar with my social media accounts.
 Just in case you aren't I've included links to them below.
 I'm especially proud of my YouTube channel.
+The channel is still very new and I need better audio and lighting equipment but I'm improving as a host.
 It's a great way to share my ideas and techniques as well as the projects I make with others.
 I spent over 36 years teaching in a classroom so teaching and inspiring others comes naturally.
 If you're interested please subscribe to my YouTube channel.
 The number of subscribers that a channel has as well as viewed minutes are used by YouTube for their rankings.
 Also follow me on Facebook and Instagram.
 The more followers and views I have the better my rankings will be on them.